Microsoft Agent Framework

 Web Search — Real-Time Queries

-name: "WebSearchAgent",
+agentName: "WebSearchAgent",

-instructions: "Search the web to answer questions accurately.
+Instructions = "Search the web to answer questions accurately.
 Cite your sources.",

 AgentResponse response = await agent.RunAsync("What are the latest features in .NET 10?");